 - Once my grandma accepted my invitation, I was able to see the Alexa Together dashboard in the Alexa mobile app.
 I appreciated that my grandma had to accept the invitation before I could access the dashboard to protect her privacy.

 Important Note: Alexa Together offers a Circle of Support feature, which allows up to 10 additional caregivers or loved ones to provide support.
 However, only one user can currently receive support.

 Watch the video below for a hands-on look at Alexa Together setup.
 It only takes three easy steps.

 After setup, I viewed the Alexa Together dashboard, which you can access from a smartphone.
 Think of the dashboard as the central hub of Alexa Together, where you can access features and adjust settings for your loved one.
 Here’s how to view the Alexa Together dashboard:

-Once on the dashboard, you can make video or voice calls and send messages to your loved one's Echo device.
-You can also view the user's recent Alexa-related activities and access Remote Assist if your family member chooses to enable this feature.
-My grandma and I tested everything, and we'll get into the details below.
+Once on the dashboard, you can make video or voice calls and send messages to your loved one’s Echo device.
+You can also view the user’s recent Alexa-related activities and access Remote Assist if your family member chooses to enable this feature.

 You’ll need an Alexa device to use Alexa Together.
 My grandma didn’t own one, so we purchased an Echo Show 8.
 You can use any Alexa-enabled device, so you’re all set if you already have one!